 Easily Record Lessons

-Thanks to zoom and other webinar platforms which allow the teachers the opportunity to record their sessions.
+Thanks to Zoom and other webinar platforms which allow the teachers the opportunity to record their sessions.
 This helps students to revise their lectures at their convenience.
-Not only can they listen to the recorded lessons, but can also watch their mistakes that would help them work towards perfection.
+Not only can they listen to the recorded lessons, but can also watch their mistakes which would help them work towards perfection.

 Convenient for busy schedules